build-on-aws/content/concepts/build-GenAI-app-Bedrock-privateLink/index.md

 * Your **content** (e.g. prompt data, fine-tuning data, vector store data with RAG (***Retrieval Augmented Generation***) etc.) is not shared with 3rd party model providers (including AWS).
 * You can use **AWS PrivateLink** to establish private connectivity between the **Foundation Models (FM)** and on-premises networks or your **AWS VPC (Virtual Private Cloud)**, without exposing your traffic to the **public internet**. (***This blog post's focus***)
 * Your data is always **encrypted in transit** (***TLS1.2***) and **at rest**.
 You can use your own keys or [AWS KMS (Key Management Service)](https://aws.amazon.com/kms/) keys to encrypt the data.
-* You can encrypt and store **customized (fine-tuned) models** with KMS key that either managed by AWS or by yourself.
+* You can encrypt and store **customized (fine-tuned) models** with a KMS key that's either managed by AWS or by yourself.
   You can further configure VPC for fine-tuning jobs with Bedrock, which prevent the **training data** from being accessible over the internet.
 * **Potential misuse** is prevented by [Bedrock abuse detection](https://docs.aws.amazon.com/bedrock/latest/userguide/abuse-detection.html).
 This feature **automatically** ***(no human review or access to user inputs or model outputs)*** identifies and mitigates potential violations of AWS's [Acceptable Use Policy (AUP)](https://aws.amazon.com/aup/) and [Responsible AI Policy](https://aws.amazon.com/machine-learning/responsible-ai/policy/), or a third party model provider's AUP.